Zeioth/zeioth-qmk/keyboards/crkbd/rev1/common/keymaps/zeioth_trackball_right/README.md

 ## modes
-The idea after modes is pretty simple: All layers remain the same, but macros in the raise layer, which usualy is reserved for vim, are replaced by new ones.
+The idea after modes is pretty simple: All layers remain the same, but macros in the raise layer, which usually is reserved for vim, are replaced by new ones.
 For example, if you create a "gimp" layer, you would bind your macros there.